 This old-fashioned beef stew is a perfect recipe for the crock pot.
 Easy to prep and loaded with comforting flavors.

-- Meat – This slow cooker beef stew recipe uses chuck roast cut into pieces.
-You can also use stew meat, it’s the same and will save you time.
+- Meat – This slow cooker beef stew recipe uses beef chuck roast cut into pieces.
+You can also use stew meat.
+It’s the same and will save you time.

 - Vegetables – Traditional beef stew uses onions, garlic, carrots, potatoes, and celery.